RaspberryPiFoundation/weather-station/README.md

   Press `Ctrl - O` then `Enter` to save and `Ctrl - X` to quit nano.

+1. Ensure that a CR1225 coin cell battery has been inserted.
+1. Enable the Real Time Clock (RTC).

+  `echo "pcf8523 0x68" > /sys/class/i2c-adapter/i2c-1/new_device`

+  Check that that it now appears in `/dev`

+  `ls /dev/rtc*`

+  Expect result: `/dev/rtc0`

+1. Set the RTC time.

+  Use the `date` command to check the current system time is correct, if it you can set the RTC time (from the system clock) with the following command:

+  `sudo hwclock -w`

+  If it is not then you can set the RTC time manually using the following command (you'll need to change the `--date` parameter, this example will set the date the 1st of January 2014 at midnight):

+  `sudo hwclock --set --date="2014-01-01 00:00:00" --utc`

+  Then set the system clock frpm the RTC time.

+  `sudo hwclock -s`

-1. Enable the RTC driver and the setting of the system clock at boot time.
+1. Enable the RTC driver and setting the system clock at boot time.

   `sudo nano /etc/rc.local`